Aurora Innovation

 Overview

-Aurora Innovation develops self-driving technology aimed at changing how transportation works.
+Aurora Innovation develops self-driving technology to change how transportation works.
 Their main product, the Aurora Driver, can be added to different types of vehicles to allow them to drive themselves, transporting both people and goods.
-Aurora works with various partners, including logistics companies and ridesharing services, to help bring this technology to market.
-They stand out from competitors by using advanced sensors, like their FirstLight Lidar, which helps their vehicles detect and understand their surroundings better than many others.
-Aurora's goal is to make transportation safer and more accessible for everyone.
+Aurora stands out from competitors by working closely with logistics companies, ridesharing services, and vehicle manufacturers to help them use this technology effectively.
+They also have a unique Virtual Testing Suite that allows for thorough testing of their technology before it is used on the road.
+Aurora's advanced sensor system, including FirstLight Lidar, helps their vehicles detect and understand their surroundings better than many others in the market.
+The company's goal is to make transportation safer and more accessible for everyone.

 Simplify Jobs